 One is emotional, wrapped around what I think is best described as GRelief, a mixture of grief and relief.

-On the other hand, GRelief allows me to grieve the loss of what might have been had I been understood much earlier in life – the loss of easier friendships, of gentler marriages, of career experiences that might have been different, of ease with self, of comfort-in-own-skin so longed for but so rarely felt.
+On the other hand, GRelief allows me to grieve the loss of what might have been had I been understood much earlier on my journey – the loss of easier friendships, of gentler marriages, of career experiences that might have been different, of ease with self, of comfort-in-own-skin so longed for but so rarely felt.

 Other Aspies, like the amazing Templin Grandin in the US who had such an impact on global understandings of Autism, talk about thinking in pictures rather than in straight lines, but that just illustrates how, as the specialists say, if you’ve met one person with Autism, you’ve met one person with Autism.